 There are a number of libraries elsewhere in the University.
 Those managed by the University Library service include:

 - The JF Allen Library, which holds books and journals for most science subjects.
 It offers a variety of quiet individual and group study spaces.

-- St Mary's College Library, which incorporates the historic King James Library, includes Divinity and Mediaeval History collections and has recently been refurnished.
+- St Mary's College Library, which incorporates the historic King James Library, includes Divinity and Mediaeval History collections and has recently been refurbished.

-- The beautifully renovated Martyrs Kirk Research Library, which can be used by researchers and postgraduate research students.
+- The beautifully renovated Martyrs Kirk Research Library, which can be used by researchers and all postgraduates.